-- 1. To receive, consider and adopt the Audited Financial Statement of the Company for the financial year ended March 31, 2021 including the Audited Balance Sheet as at March 31, 2021, the Statement of Profit and Loss and Cash Flow Statement of the Company for the year ended on that date and notes related thereto together with the Board's Report and the Report of Auditors' thereon. - 2.
-To appoint a Director in place of Mr. Krishna Kumar Pittie: (DIN: 00023052), who retires by rotation pursuant to the provisions of Section 152 of the Companies Act, 2013 ("the Act") and who is not disqualified to become Director under the Act and being eligible, offers himself for re-appointment. - 3.
-To appoint Mr. Satish Sharma (DIN: 01603829) as a Whole Time Director of the company for a period of 5 years with the effect from June 30, 2021 to June 29, 2026 pursuant to Section 196, 203 and other applicable provisions of Companies Act, 2013 (including corresponding provisions, if any of the Companies Act, 1956) and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014.
+- 1. To receive, consider and adopt the Audited Financial Statement of the Company for the financial year ended March 31, 2022 including the Audited Balance Sheet as at March 31, 2022, the Statement of Profit and Loss and Cash Flow Statement of the Company for the year ended on that date and notes related thereto together with the Board's Report and the Report of Auditors' thereon. - 2.
+To appoint a Director in place of Mr. Krishna Kumar Pittie: (DIN: 00023052), who retires by rotation pursuant to the provisions of Section 152 of the Companies Act, 2013 ("the Act") and who is not disqualified to become Director under the Act and being eligible, offers himself for re-appointment.